Toramana: Sack of Kausambi

 The presence of seals in the name of "Toramana" and "Hunaraja" in Kausambi, suggests that the city was probably sacked by the Alkhons under Toramana in 497–500.

 Defeats

 According to the Rishtal stone-slab inscription, discovered in 1983, the Aulikara king Prakashadharma of Malwa defeated him in 515 CE.
+Historian Thaplyal suggests that this seal confirms Toramana's status as a vassal king following his defeat by Prakashdharman around 515 CE.
+Toramana likely continued in this role under Yasodharman, Prakāśadharman's successor.
+Evidence supporting Toramana’s independent rule prior to his defeat includes the Sanjeli copper plate inscription (dated 502–503 CE), which refers to him as "paramabhațțaraka mahārājadhirāja sioramane" ("The most holy and supreme one, the Great King of Kings Toramana").
+Additionally, the Eran boar inscription, dated between 510 and 513 CE, also uses the title "Mahārājadhirāj."
+These titles, however, predate his loss to Prakāśadharman, as documented in the Risthal inscription from 515 CE.

 Toramana may also have been defeated by the Indian Emperor Bhanugupta of the Gupta Empire in 510 A.D. according to the Eran inscription, although the "great battle" to which Bhanagupta participated is not explicited.

 A few silver coins of Toramana closely followed the Gupta silver coins.
 The only difference in the obverse is that the king's head is turned to the left.
 The reverse retains the fantailed peacock and the legend is almost similar, except the change of name to Toramana Deva.

 A Jaina work of the 8th century, the Kuvalayamala states that he lived in Pavvaiya on the bank of the Chandrabhaga and enjoyed the sovereignty of the world.